ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This specification also discusses discovery mechanisms for the client instance to configure itself dynamically.
-The means for an authorization server and resource server to interoperate are discussed in the companion document, {{I-D.draft-ietf-gnap-resource-servers}}.
+The means for an authorization server and resource server to interoperate are discussed in the companion document, {{I-D.ietf-gnap-resource-servers}}.

 The focus of this protocol is to provide interoperability between the different parties acting in each role, and is not to specify implementation details of each.